Back to the River

-The company then known as American Smelting and Refining Co. was looked upon as a good
+The company then known as American Smelting and Refining Co. was looked upon as a good corporate citizen.

 But a century went by and people began learning how lead could pollute the Missouri River and the air, as well as possibly affect their health.
 Asarco began facing scrutiny, especially from the Environmental Protection Agency.

 Not only was there a question of pollution, but the riverfront area that sustained other heavy industrial companies, including four battery companies, was unattractive and unappealing.

 “The riverfront was drab and dismal and it was embarrassing to come to Omaha out of Eppley with all the industrial and junk yards and Asarco, which had the largest land piece on the riverfront,” Former mayor Hal Daub says.

 Cleaning up the area was a first step toward a renovated riverfront.
 For Daub, focus on the riverfront began in 1995 with debate on renovating the old Civic Auditorium that sat in downtown Omaha.
 Daub proposed that, instead of spending city funds fixing up the auditorium, the city should clean up the riverfront and build a new auditorium there.

 At the same time, he also saw developing the riverfront as key to downtown renewal.
 Prominent business leaders were telling him they might move their companies from the dying downtown.

 Daub wanted a cleaned-up riverfront to anchor the renovation of downtown.
 So he picked up the phone and called Asarco’s corporate office in New York.

 A former U.S. congressman, Daub knew his way around the Superfund and federal rules on cleaning up sites determined to be hazardous to human health.